 The fibre with its unique natural pattern and properties opens up the design of items with a paradigmatic aesthetic.
 Nuovomondo fosters a conception of the design practice divergent from one motivated by impact minimisation, towards the logic of bio-integrated material design.

-To empower the practice of symbiotic design, to redefine the perception of the role humans can play with our technical intelligence in the ecological economy of life.
+The approach was undertaken with Nuovomondo, fosters ecosystemic logic of design against traditional synthetic readings of life, divergent from bio-integrated conducts, biological creativity and aesthetics.
+In order to empower the practice of symbiotic design, to redefine the perception of the role humans can play with our technical intelligence in the ecological economy of life.

-The Prickly Pear is invasive, doesn’t need nurturing or major sources of energy to sustain, has innate water reserves and propagates by cutting.
+The Prickly Pear is invasive, it doesn’t need nurturing or major sources of energy to sustain, it has innate water reserves and propagates by cutting.
 The material is retrieved from the green cladodes of the plant after their desiccation, the process doesn’t procure harm to the natural life cycle of the cactus, nor to the environment in which it is located.
 The festering nature of the plant makes it a good ecological partner for sustainable material design.

 The fibre’s physical characteristics are heterogeneous and non-uniform.
 Once exfoliated from its skin peel, it presents a layered structure from which it is possible to obtain an unpredictable fashion and number of fibre ‘sheets’, foils of wooden texture that constituted the flexible bone of the plant.
 The foils of the fibre can have different colours and consistency.
 The material is hydrophilic and suitable for thermoforming.
 The fibre can also be hydrated with oil, and treated with water-proving agents, natural or otherwise.
-Different processes of colouring were experimented with: vegetal dye, mineral dye, water based impregnating agents.
+Different processes of colouring were experimented with: vegetal dye, mineral dye, water-based impregnating agents.
 The fibre is able to absorb different kind of colours, but while the mineral colouring ensure an unaltered colour on the fibre, the vegetal dye changes while drying and through time, the shade of the colouring mutates.

 Prickly pear fibre, natural oil for finishing